dyamand/dyamand.github.io/docs/developer/angular_services.md

 !!! success "_i.11.5_ After invoking the service's getDeviceUpdates method the Observable should be next with the correct device"
 !!! success "_i.11.6_ After invoking the service's getDeviceDetail method the correct device information should be returned"

+## Organization service

+!!! failure "_i.12.0_ Getting all organizations should return the correct organizations" !!! failure "_i.12.1_ After invoking the service's newOrganization method the created organization is being returned correctly"